cloudmesh-community/hid-sp18-705/project-report/report.md

 :o: are last two figures self created? or do they need citations.

+:o: quotes are wrong.
+If highligt use italic if quote use

+> "This is a quote" [@citation].

 ---

 Keywords: i523, Research Libraries, Library Catalogs, Blockchain, BigchainDB